jeot/STM32-BL-Auth/README.md

 // for 64KB BL size:
 #define FW_LIMIT 0x08010000

-# change the BL_SIZE_LIMIT
+# Change the BL_SIZE_LIMIT

-based on the size of the BootLoader change the defined value
+Based on the size of the bootloader Change the defined value
 file: Host_Tools\PostBuild_fwauth.bat, (line 180):

 // for 32KB BL size: